All Episodes

 That's been rough.

-Then obviously what happened to Mr. Floyd never should have happened.
+And obviously, what happened to Mr. Floyd never should have happened.

 That's been rough.

-And on top of that, then you got the lawlessness and then the looters and the rioters, 800 plus cops now uh injured, a couple have died, one paralyzed for life, we understand in Vegas, burning down police uh precincts, taking over city blocks in Seattle.
+A couple have died, one paralyzed for life, we understand in Vegas, burning down police precincts, taking over city blocks in Seattle.

-Uh and we have an election in 139 days.
+And we have an election in 139 days.

-Um so as you know, we're both simple men now.
+So, as you know, we're both simple men now.

-I'm glad I converted you, by the way, over to the I just uh why did I open myself up?
+I'm glad I converted you, by the way, over to the simple.

-So my simple question is why isn't anybody trying to solve the problem?
+So, my simple question is: why isn't anybody trying to solve the problem?

-The problem of injustice or uh income inequality, why isn't anyone trying to solve that?
+The problem of injustice or income inequality.

 I don't think so.

-So let me give you a real simple man scenario.
+So, let me give you a real simple man scenario.

-Something that happened uh this week.
+Something that happened this week.

-You know Brad Pitt, right?
+You know, Brad Pitt, right?

-I don't know whether you know I don't know him personally.
+I don't know him personally.

 I know him as the actor.

-So Jennifer Anison is his former wife.
+So, Jennifer Annison is his former wife.

 You know her, friends.